On the modularity of 3-regular random graphs and random graphs with given degree sequences: An improved lower bound for more general degree sequences

-\begin{lemma} For every small enough $\varepsilon' > 0$ the following statement holds asymptotically almost surely: there exists a constant $c > 0$ such that the graph $C'_{cm, max}\setminus A'_{max}$ contains at most $c\varepsilon'^2 n$ connected components. \end{lemma} \begin{proof} By Lemma~\ref{connectivity}, $C'_{cm, max}$ contains a giant connected component, which contains all but at most $\log n$ vertices.
-Hence there are at most $\log n + 1$ connected components.
-Let $C''_{cm, max}$ be obtained by smoothing $C'_{cm, max}$ and deleting isolated vertices (that have loops attached to them) and let $A''_{max}$ be the subgraph of $C''_{cm, max}$ obtained from $A'_{cm, max}$ by this operation.
+\begin{lemma} For every small enough $\varepsilon' > 0$ there exists a constant $c > 0$ such that the graph $C'_{cm, max}\setminus A'_{max}$ contains at most $c\varepsilon'^2 n$ connected components a.a.s. \end{lemma} \begin{proof} By Lemma~\ref{connectivity}, $C'_{cm, max}$ contains a.a.s.\ a giant connected component which contains all but at most $\log n$ vertices (hence at most $\log n + 1$ connected components).
+Let $C''_{cm, max}$ be obtained by smoothing $C'_{cm, max}$ and deleting isolated vertices (that have loops attached to them) and let $A''_{max}$ be the subgraph of $C''_{cm, max}$ obtained from $A'_{max}$ by these operations.
 Now, perform the following procedure: \begin{enumerate} \item Expose all edges going out of $A''_{max}$. \item For every connected component on the set of vertices in $C''_{cm, max}\setminus A''_{max}$, do the following: if this component is incident to only one unexposed half-edge, expose this half-edge.
 Repeat this procedure as long as such components on the set of currently exposed edges exist (but do not add them to $A''_{max}$; see Figure~\ref{A'_max} for an illustration before the smoothing). \item Delete the graph $A''_{max}$ and contract all connected components on the set of exposed edges.
-The graph that remains consists of only unexposed half-edges and all vertices are of degree different from one. \end{enumerate}
+The graph that remains consists of only unexposed half-edges and all vertices are of degree different from 1. \end{enumerate}

-Here smoothing the graph $C'_{cm, max}$ is done to avoid the exploration of long paths of degree two and to a.a.s. ensure higher connectivity of the $2-$core.
-Another reason is that random graphs of minimal degree three are a.a.s. $3-$connected, which does not hold for random graphs of minimal degree two.
+Here smoothing the graph $C'_{cm, max}$ is done to avoid the exploration of long paths of degree 2 and to a.a.s.\ ensure higher connectivity of the $2-$core.
+Another reason is that random graphs of minimal degree 3 are a.a.s.\ $3-$connected, which does not hold for random graphs of minimal degree 2.

 Consider the set of non-isolated vertices in $C''_{cm,max}$.
-Since the set of unexposed half-edges is matched according to the configuration model on a graph of minimal degree two and a positive proportion of vertices of degree at least three (this is ensured by Observation~\ref{ob 5.22} by choosing $\varepsilon'$ small enough), $C''_{cm, max}$ contains at most $\log n$ connected components, different from the giant component, by Lemma~\ref{connectivity}.
+Since the set of unexposed half-edges is matched according to the configuration model on a graph of minimal degree 2 and a positive proportion of vertices of degree at least 3 (this is ensured by Observation~\ref{ob 5.22} by choosing $\varepsilon'$ small enough), $C''_{cm, max}$ contains a.a.s.\ at most $\log n$ connected components, different from the giant component, by Lemma~\ref{connectivity}.